HowDoIGitHelp/CMSC23MDNotes/mdNotes/logic_programming/logic_programming_basics.md

 And what Prolog knows is represented by the knowledge base.
 For example if you load the knowledge base we created earlier.
 We can ask Prolog the following question below.
-Writing the following will basically ask Prolog, "hey, is it true that charmander is firetype?"
+Writing the following will basically ask Prolog, "hey, is it true that charmander is firetype"?

 ```prolog
 ?- firetype(charmander).